jamilnoyda/digiqt/README.md

 could be done/improvements

     1. django logging modulde
     2. o-auth toolkit
     3. slug field for SEO purpose(not needed in apis)
-4. override djagno's default user module'
+    4. override djagno's default user module
     5. deployment on heroku with CD

+tools/technoliges  that have used

+    - django drf for api
+    - filter and search  drf filter
+    - for debug django tool bar
+    - redis for performance
+    - sqlite for database